IBM/aspera-cli/docs/README.erb.md

 Options can be placed anywhere on command line and evaluated in order.

-Options are either:
+Options are typically:

 - optional : to change the default behavior
-- mandatory : connection information are options that are mandatory (so they can be placed in a config file)
+- mandatory : so they can be placed in a config file, for example: connection information

 The value for **any** options can come from the following locations (in this order, last value evaluated overrides previous value):